computefoundation/gnu-linux-shell-scripting.packaged-solutions/file_management/file_retrieval/locatefile/README.md

 locatefile roj # returns "/home/user/archives/backup/projects.txt"
 ```

-A file can be located in a mounted drive (see the MOUNTPOINT_PATHS variable in [configurations](configurations) for more information).
+A file can be located in a mounted drive (see the MOUNTPOINT_PATHS variable in [CONFIGURATIONS](CONFIGURATIONS) for more information).

 ```bash
 locatefile my-note # returns "MNTPNT_PATH/general/notes/my-notes.txt" (if the drive containing the